spacez320/eudaimonia/posts/fedora-with-qemu.md

 pkill qemu-system-x86_64
 ```

+## QEMU Options

+Here we try to break down the above QEMU command in order to more closely understand what we're
+actually executing.

+`-cpu` dictates the CPU model for QEMU to emulate.
+This can do different things depending on the
+emulation type, and in this case, `host` dictates KVM to supply a CPU which has the same
+capabilities as the host CPU.

+`-drive` defines a drive for the emulated instance, which simultaneously defines a block device and
+presents it as a device.
+In this case, we present the QCOW image itself as a drive.

+`-m` defines the RAM size and can define various physical characteristics of memory, such as
+expansion slots.`

+`-machine` defines the emulated machine.
+This directive can also have QEMU use other hypervisors to
+run virtual machines. `accel=kvm` enables KVM as an underlying hypervisor, known as "accelerators"
+in QEMU parlance.

+`-nographic` directs QEMU to display no guest graphics, and will instead direct output to the
+console.

+`-smbios` defines arguments for the SMBIOS.

 ## Steps (aarch64)

 The above demonstrates the basics of engaging QEMU for an x86-64 machine on an x86-64 machine and